liamwalsh1980/Milestone-Project-4/TESTING.md

 #### **Login**

-- Select 'Logou' from the top right of any page
+- Select 'Logout' from the top right of any page
 ![Image template](readme/testing/login/login1.png)

 - Enter username and password and select 'Login'